OpenSource-For-Freedom/CYBER_OPS/harden8/hard3n_clean/kernal_clean.md

 Old kernels can clutter your system.
 Keep it clean by removing outdated kernels, but be careful not to remove the currently active kernel.

 >List Currently Installed Kernels**:
+>input the Linux image you currently are on
   ```
   dpkg --list 'linux-image*'
   ```